-These programs are currently administered through one portal, QAP HUB, allowing account holders to receive communication on upcoming program offerings and to register for any that are of interest to their laboratory.
+All programs are administered through one portal, QAP HUB, allowing account holders to receive communication on upcoming program offerings and to register for any that are of interest to their laboratory.
 NIST distributes the requested samples, and participant data is compiled and analyzed for accuracy, precision, and concordance within the community.
 Reports and certificates of completion are sent to participants.
 Each program conducts periodic workshops that offer opportunities to discuss results as well as methodological advancements.

 CannaQAP was developed to help Cannabis testing laboratories demonstrate and improve measurement comparability and/or competence.
-If you have interest in learning more or participating please contact us at QAPHUB [at] nist.gov () or cannabis [at] nist.gov.
 Examples of laboratories that may benefit from participation in CannaQAP include:

 As part of a revamp of QAP offerings in 2021, NIST, in collaboration with the National Institutes of Health (NIH) Office of Dietary Supplements (ODS), established the Clinical Measurements Quality Assurance Program (ClinQAP) to support the measurement needs of the clinical community.
-The ClinQAP provides an educational program to improve comparability of clinical measurements, as well as assess community needs for reference materials, workshops, and other measurement services.
+The ClinQAP provides an opportunity for clinical testing laboratories to improve comparability of their measurements, as well as for NIST to assess community needs for reference materials, workshops, and other measurement services.
 Studies will focus on marker compounds, metabolites, and other clinically relevant measurands in appropriate matrices (e.g., human and animal serum, whole blood, urine, human milk).
 Future ClinQAP studies may address additional clinical measurement challenges such as contaminants and forensics, as needs are identified.
 If you have any suggestions for studies or would like more information regarding ClinQAP and other NIST QAPs, please send your request to QAPHUB [at] nist.gov (QAPHUB[at]nist[dot]gov) or clinqaq [at] nist.gov (clinqap[at]nist[dot]gov).

 As part of a revamp of QAPs in 2021, NIST has established the Food Nutrition and Safety Measurements Quality Assurance Program (FNSQAP) as part of the NIST Food Safety Program.
 Participants measure concentrations of nutrient components (e.g., minerals, vitamins, fatty acids, dietary fiber) and contaminants (e.g., toxic elements, pesticide residues) in food samples, including infant formula, distributed by NIST.
 FNSQAP is designed to assist laboratories in the development and validation of new analytical methods, in improving the quality of their analytical measurements, and in supporting compliance with a number of federal regulations enforced by the US FDA, USDA, and other international bodies.
 Future FNSQAP studies may address additional food safety areas such as authenticity, protein food allergens, and microbial contaminants, as needs are identified.
 If you have any suggestions for studies or would like more information regarding FNSQAP and other NIST QAPs, please send your request to QAPHUB [at] nist.gov (QAPHUB[at]nist[dot]gov).

 CONFIDENTIALITY STATEMENT: It is our policy that participants' laboratory identification numbers remain confidential and known only to them and ourselves.